-The Dental Hygiene track in the Bachelor of Applied Science in Allied Health program at Seattle Central College combines classroom training in anatomy, chemistry and pharmacology from expert faculty with hands-on practical experience in our innovative Dental Education Clinic – preparing you for a rewarding career at the forefront of patients' oral health.
+The Bachelor of Applied Science in Allied Health - Dental Hygiene at Seattle Central College combines classroom education in anatomy, chemistry and pharmacology from expert faculty with hands-on practical experience in our innovative Dental Education Clinic – preparing you for a rewarding career at the forefront of patients' oral health.

-As the population continues to grow, demand for skilled dental hygienists is booming, and the field is expected to grow by as much as 19% by 2024 according to the Bureau of Labor Statistics.
-When you begin your career as a dental hygienist, you'll enjoy helping others prevent oral health disease, a high-demand job market with plenty of room for advancement and flexible scheduling opportunities.
-Clinical dental hygienists may work in a variety of healthcare settings, including:
+As the population continues to grow, demand for skilled dental hygienists is booming, and the field is expected to grow by as much as 20% by 2026 according to the Bureau of Labor Statistics.
+A dental hygienist provides oral care to prevent oral health diseases, screens for oral cancer, works in a high-demand job market with flexible scheduling opportunities.
+Dental Hygienists may also work in a variety of healthcare settings, including:

 - Private dental offices

 - Public health clinics

 - Nursing homes